top of page

 In a writers' room, there are anywhere from 4-18 writers sitting around a big conference table.

 That means if there was a general structure for an episode, that should be clear and moved to the front of the document.
-If there were any lines of dialogue that people gravitated towards, that should be front and center as well.

 In comedy writers' rooms, writers' assistants will also have to be in control of the script and be "on screen."
 That means plugging into the two big TV monitors in every writers' room and fixing the script in Final Draft as dictated by the showrunner.
 It's difficult and requires a high-level knowledge of the software.